mmfallacy/cs132-portfolio/urara/problem-formulation/+page.svelte.md

 ## Research Question
 What is the sentiment of tweets spreading misinformation about Ninoy Aquino's alleged links to the NPA, communism, and the Plaza Miranda bombing?
-## Hypothesis
+## (Alternative) Hypothesis
-$$H_oTweets spreading misinformation about Ninoy Aquino's alleged links to the NPA, communism, and the Plaza Miranda bombing are **more likely to be negative** in sentiment.
+Tweets spreading misinformation about Ninoy Aquino's alleged links to the NPA, communism, and the Plaza Miranda bombing are **more likely to be negative** in sentiment.
 ## Null Hypothesis
 There is **no prevailing sentiment** in tweets spreading misinformation about Ninoy Aquino's alleged links to the NPA, communism, and the Plaza Miranda bombing.
 ## Action Plan